mkraenz/dwarves-of-mikraz-1/README.md

   - [ ] progress indicator for one batch
     - [ ] progress indicator changes from red to green (within the same circle?)
       - idea: interpolate from Red Color(1,0,0) at 0 degrees to Green Color(0,1,0) at 360 degrees
+  - [ ] cancel current order
   - [x] spawn finished products
   - [x] show current order
     - forager displays it additionally on the workshop with an "x20" for the amount
   - [x] show overall progress of current order
     - [x] currently shows number of batches, but on Craft button it shows `batches * units_per_batch` -> use total amount
 - [x] can collect finished product
-- [ ] block player movement while in crafting menu
-- [ ] block player movement while in building menu
+- [ ] block player movement + actions while in crafting/building/inventory menu

 ## Data generation